davidwkelley/openstreetmap-tile-server/osm_windows.md

 You can find detailed pros and cons evaluations of minikube and kind online.
 I won't get into all that.
-I will say that kind has a definite downside for mapping, which is that, as far as I can tell, persistent volumes (of default StorageClass) don't actually persist.
-I believe that is because the VM runs in a Docker container, and when the container stops, the volumes go away.
-This means that in order to truly persist the volumes, you have to dump them into a tarfile or something similar before the cluster is deleted, then restore them the next time you want to use them.
+I will say that kind has a definite downside for mapping, which is that

-This is an obstacle for mapping, because both the PostgreSQL database and rendered tiles need to be persisted.
+[you can't stop and (re)start a kind cluster](https://github.com/kubernetes-sigs/kind/issues/479).
+This is problematic because both the PostgreSQL database and rendered tiles need to be persisted.
 You don't want to be constantly repopulating the database and rerendering the tiles.

-Because minikube's VM runs outside of Docker, minikube persistent volumes persist after minikube is stopped, which is the behavior you want for mapping.
+minikube has **start** and **stop** commands, which is the behavior you want for mapping.

 # Odds and Ends